-This story is about the time when I was fake engaged and I took a Marrakech food tour and literally ate ALL the food in town.
+This story is about the time when I was fake engaged and I took a trip with Marrakech Food Tours and literally ate ALL the food in town.

 And yes, I do know what the word literally means and how it should be used so you can imagine just how much food I ate.
 It is also important to know for the sake of the story that follows that a) I am usually not a prankster and b) I am always game to be a food-related guineapig.